rizitis/slack-revert/README.md

 - To revert to a specific snapshot:
   - Run `# slack-revert`.
   - When prompted, enter "revert" and choose the desired snapshot date.
-  - The command will download the correct versions of the required packages.
+  - The command will download from [slackware.uk](https://slackware.uk/cumulative/) the correct versions of the required packages.
   - Before upgrading or downgrading, you will be prompted to confirm your choice.

 ## Limitations